Government procurement in the United States: Procurement Integrity Act

 The Procurement Integrity Act (PIA), introduced after a three-year FBI investigation launched in 1986 known as "Operation Ill Wind", applies to persons who engage in federal source selections and includes prohibitions on gifts being given to source selection personnel, restrictions on the dissemination of procurement sensitive information and post Government employment restrictions.
 The Act applies to federal and contractor employees.
 Non-compliance may result in criminal or civil penalties, cancellation of the procurement, rescinding contracts, suspension or debarment.
+The Act is implemented at FAR 3.104.

+The Procurement Integrity Act was revised by Section 4304 of the National Defense Authorization Act for Fiscal Year 1996.

+The GAO confirmed in 2014 that its jurisdiction includes investigation of protests raising allegations of PIA violation.

 Identical bids

 President Kennedy's Executive Order 10936 of 24 April 1961 required federal agencies to investigate and report on identical bids received in connection with the procurement of goods or services.
 It was revoked by President Reagan in 1983 by Executive Order 12430.

 Kennedy's order reflected concern that "the prevalence of identical bidding [was] harmful to the effective functioning of a system of competitive bids" and that "identical bidding [might] constitute evidence of the existence of conspiracies to monopolize or restrain trade or commerce".
 Reagan's order argued that the requirement had "proved ineffective" and "consume[d] resources that could be employed in a more effective manner to prevent antitrust violations".